 We are interested in understanding the function and regulation of TERRA in human cancer cells.
 To this aim, we have developed a live-cell imaging assay to visualize and study endogenous TERRA transcripts expressed from a single telomere in living human cancer cells.
-By combining live-cell imaging with biochemical and molecular biology techniques we aim to define the dynamics of TERRA expression and localization at telomeres and characterize the role of TERRA in telomerase activity and telomere function in human cancer cells.
+By combining live-cell imaging with biochemical and molecular biology approaches we aim to define the dynamics of TERRA expression and localization at telomeres and characterize the role of TERRA in telomere maintenance of human cancer cells.

 - Emilio Cusanelli, PI

 - Katarina Jurikova, Postdoc (FUV fellow)